What to Do if Someone Degrades You

 Dealing with someone who degrades you in front of others is never fun.
 The simple answer is to avoid them or have nothing to do with them.
 Since life is not always so simple, I will take a look at some of the issues involved.
 Here are some questions you can ask yourself to start:

 Since some people are very indirect in communicating things, the degrading comment may have had another purpose.
 These indirect communicators often say hurtful things as a way to convey their hurts, or to let you know what they are feeling.
 To immediately take the degrading personally is a mistake.
-I do not want to take personally messages that are telling me that they are hurt or feeling bad about themselves.
-Since people are basically selfish, their communication is more about expressing their own emotional state, than it is about attacking or downgrading me.
+I do not want to take personally those messages that indicate they are hurt or feeling bad about themselves.
+Since people are basically selfish, their communication is more about expressing their own emotional state than it is about attacking or downgrading me.

 In dealing with mean, malicious degrading I do the following:

 If only in my own mind, I cancel out the degrading comment.
 Neutralizing the message is important, even before confronting them.
 Reacting to comments before neutralizing them adds validity to what they said.
 When the comments are neutralized, they are much easier to handle in a calm manner.
 Comments taken personally will often leave you feeling like you have been attacked, so you tend to attack back in a reactive manner.

 I let them know that what they said is not acceptable, and that I will not accept it.

 If they are amenable to confrontation, I confront them.
 Some people are too ignorant, of low intelligence or not worth confronting.
 For confrontations to be effective, the person being confronted needs some intelligence and common sense.
 In those cases where they have neither, I walk away or break the flow of communication.

 There are times I have learned to laugh things off, especially when it is not worth the emotional energy of striving with it.